 The ice thawed.
 "I know."
 Giles sighed.
 "Joyce's still asleep.
 She's better than she was, but she still..."
 How to put it delicately?
 "There's still moments when she seems unclear."

-"No appointment today, is there?"
+"No appointment today, are there?"

 "No, tomorrow.
 But, with Buffy at class and the others working or at the college, I thought it wouldn't hurt to have someone here."